ytydt/Author-Response-to-Submission-4115-ARR-August-2026/readme.md

 - **A metric glossary** for repair, recovery, mis-correction, and harm, with denominators in each caption.
 - **Plain-language summaries** at the head of each experimental section stating what is compared and what would count as a negative result.

-### Reproducibility

-The reviewer's reproducibility and software scores reflect that no code or data were available at submission.
-An anonymized repository with prompts, routing tables, per-question outputs, and scoring scripts—including the new controls run for this response—will be linked during the discussion period.

 ---

 ## Summary of revisions we commit to